 Just Start Writing

-Don’t worry about finding the perfect journal or journal prompts to use.
+Don’t worry about finding the perfect journal or journaling prompts to use.
 It’s not supposed to be hard, it’s supposed to be for your eyes only anyway.
 If you’re not sure where to start, just simply write down what you did that day and how you felt.
 Simple as that.
 Or write what’s on your mind.
 Even if it is just “I’m trying to start journaling!” it doesn’t have to be perfect!
+You can truly just grab a blank page and jot down whatever is on your mind.

 Benefits Of Journaling